 Malton has good transport links to Leeds, York and Scarborough, making it an ideal location for families who want to live in a small, beautiful town while having an easy commute to nearby cities.
 When travelling by car, the A64 links Malton with Leeds, York and Scarborough.
 The local train station is a Grade II listed building that opened in 1845.
 Malton’s trainline connects to Scarborough, York, Leeds and Manchester, making them easily accessible when travelling for work or pleasure.
 For international travel, Leeds Bradford Airport is just an hour away.

-Local schools are of a high standard, with Primary education being provided by St Mary's RC Primary School, which has an ‘Outstanding’ rating from Ofsted, and Norton Community Primary School and Malton Community Primary School, which are both rated ‘Good’.
-The two local secondary schools, Malton School and Norton College, are also rated as ‘Good’.
+Local schools are of a high standard in Malton.
+Primary education is provided by St Mary's RC Primary School, which has an outstanding rating from Ofsted, and Norton Community Primary School and Malton Community Primary School, which are both rated as good.
+The two local secondary schools, Malton School and Norton College are also rated as good.

 There are great independent homeware shops, like Bowley & Jackson, which sells chic interior items, and Greyhound Antiques, which has a host of unique and interesting finds.
 There are fantastic florists, beauty parlours, clothes shops and hairdressers, all located in the town centre.

 Known as the ‘Food Capital of Yorkshire’, Malton has regular food markets and festivals, as well as fun events like Street Food Sunday.
 The area is home to two microbreweries, Brass Castle, and Bad Seed, who together host an annual festival called Beertown, which is usually held in May each year.
 The town is packed with plenty of independent food shops, selling the best produce you’ll find.
 There are bakeries, greengrocers, delis, butchers, and fishmongers.